 • How can I raise money at my Coffee Morning?

-Once you sign up, we'll send you your free fundraising kit which is full of ideas to help make your event a success.
-We've also included a fundraising game and a Gift Aid sheet in your kit to help you raise even more money at your Coffee Morning.
+Once you sign up to host a Coffee Morning, we'll send you a free fundraising kit that is full of ideas to help make your event a success.
+It will include a fundraising game and a Gift Aid sheet to help you raise even more.

 • How do I invite people to my Coffee Morning?